influxdata/docs-v2/content/influxdb/cloud/get-started.md

 ## Select metrics

 Now that we've added the demo data bucket, we're ready to create our notebook.
-The first notebook cell selects the bucket and metrics we'll work with.

 1. In the navigation menu on the left, click **Notebooks**.